wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-san.md

 	![Select test network](./media/hyper-v-recovery-manager-configure-vault/SRSAN_TestFailover1.png)

 8. The test virtual machine will be created on the same host as the host on which the replica virtual machine exists.
-It isn’t added to the cloud in which the replica virtual machine is located.
+It isn't added to the cloud in which the replica virtual machine is located.
-9. After replication the replica virtual machine will have an IP address that isn’t the same as the IP address of the primary virtual machine.
+9. After replication the replica virtual machine will have an IP address that isn't the same as the IP address of the primary virtual machine.
 If you're issuing addresses from DHCP then will be updated automatically.
 If you're  not using DHCP and you want to make sure the addresses are the same you'll need to run a couple of scripts.
 10. Run this sample script to retrieve the IP address.
     **$vm = Get-SCVirtualMachine -Name <VM_NAME>
 	$na = $vm[0].VirtualNetworkAdapters>